swanapole/git-search/README.md

 By: Shilla celinedion.

 ## Description
-The webapp allows one to search for User profiles and Repositories from Github as well as view info associated to each.
+The webapp allows one to search for User profiles and Repositories from Github as well as view info associated to each

 Setup/Installation Requirements
 The github page is currently live thus the following link will take you to the webpage "https://swanapole.github.io/git-search/."